How's the Bay Doing?

 sampling and the B-IBI are used to estimate the area of Chesapeake Bay with degraded bottom habitat condition.

-the Chesapeake Bay increased in 2012, from 65% to 73%, whereas the area with degraded benthos in Virginia decreased.
+of the Chesapeake Bay decreased in 2013, from 73% to 64%, whereas the area with degraded benthos in Virginia

-The increase in degradation in the Maryland portion of the Bay in 2012 may be attributed to Tropical
+were reflected in better benthic community condition in the Maryland portion of the Chesapeake Bay in 2013

 See results at right for further detail.